Preseli Mountains: Geology

 The hills are formed largely from the Ordovician age marine mudstones and siltstones of the Penmaen Dewi Shales and Aber Mawr Shale formations which have been intruded by microgabbro (otherwise known as dolerite or diabase) of Ordovician age.
-The former slate quarries at Rosebush on the southern edge of the hills worked the Aber Mawr Formation rocks whilst it is the dolerite tors of Carn Menyn which have been postulated, amongst other localities, as the source of the Stonehenge ‘bluestones’.
+The former slate quarries at Rosebush on the southern edge of the hills worked the Aber Mawr Formation rocks whilst it is the dolerite tors of the hills, such as Carn Goedog, which have been postulated, amongst other localities, as the source of the Stonehenge ‘bluestones’, although this theory is strongly questioned.

 In contrast Foel Drygarn towards the eastern end of the range is formed from tuffs and lavas of the Fishguard Volcanic Group.
 Further east is Frenni Fawr which is formed from mudstones and sandstones of the Nantmel Mudstone Formation of late Ordovician Ashgill age.
 The sedimentary rocks dip generally northwards and are cut by numerous geological faults.
 Cwm Gwaun is a major glacial meltwater channel which divides the northern tops such as Mynydd Carningli from the main mass of the hills.